 DUI Statistics (Editor’s Choice)

-- Alcohol-impaired driving causes one in three fatal crashes in the US
+- Alcohol-impaired driving causes 33% of fatal crashes in the US

-- Every 51 minutes, someone dies in a DUI accident
+- Every 51 minutes, a person loses their life in a DUI accident

-- 1.7% of US citizens admit driving after drinking too much
+- More than 1.5% of Americans admit driving after drinking too much

-- 25.4 American drunk drivers with a BAC of .08+ are repeated offenders
+- Nearly 25.5 American drunk drivers with a .08+ BAC are repeated offenders

-- Countries with a blood alcohol concentration limit of .00 report fewer DUI fatalities
+- Countries with a .00 blood alcohol concentration limit report fewer DUI fatalities

 Drunk Driving Facts